openstack/openstack-manuals/doc/config-reference/source/tables/keystone-security.rst

    * - **[DEFAULT]**
      -
    * - ``crypt_strength`` = ``10000``
-     - (IntOpt) The value passed as the keyword "rounds" to passlib's encrypt method.
+     - (Integer) The value passed as the keyword "rounds" to passlib's encrypt method.